University of Ghana: Office of the Vice-Chancellor

 Nana Aba Appiah Amfo is the current Vice-Chancellor of the University of Ghana.
 In July 2021, she was appointed as the Acting Vice Chancellor.
-Later in October 2021, she appointed as Vice-Chancellor of the University of Ghana.
+In October 2021, she was appointed as Vice-Chancellor of the University of Ghana.
 Her appointment took effect from 26 October 2021.
-She become the first woman to occupy the position of Vice-Chancellor in the University.
+She became the first woman to occupy the position of Vice-Chancellor in the University.

 Past vice-chancellors and principals

 The following have held the position of vice-chancellors and principals of the university: